-The glass – float glass as we know - is manufactured by the PPG process.
-This process was invented by Sir Alistair Pilkington in 1952 and is the most popular and widely used process in manufacturing architectural glass in the world today.
+Have you ever wondered how is glass made?
+The glass – float glass as we know – is manufactured by the PPG process.
+This process was invented by Sir Alistair Pilkington in 1952 and is the most popular and widely used process that describes how to make glass for architectural purposes in the world today.

 It consists of the following steps: